JoeyNiestroy/LLM_Math_Search/README.md

 - Last hidden only: ~30 GB for 1M sequences

 **Training Speed:**
-- ~1-2 hours for 10-layer model on A100
-- ~4-6 hours for 20-layer model on A40
+- ~4-6 hours for the selected models on A100

 **Inference:**
-- Guided generation: ~2-5 seconds per iteration (k=5)
+- Guided generation: ~2-5 seconds per iteration (k=5 , new_tokens = 150)
 - Depends heavily on model size and max_new_tokens